Daydreamin' (Lupe Fiasco song): Background

-The single is based on a sample of "Daydream" by the Günter Kallmann Choir, (Which itself is a cover, the original being written by The Wallace Collection).
+The single is based on a sample of Daydream in Blue by I Monster (which itself is a cover, the original being written by The Wallace Collection).
 The song's lyrics depict an adventure being experienced through the eyes of a robot.
 The song's lyrics are also a critique of pop culture, especially of the current state of hip hop music.

 The song was released in the UK and US on September 11, 2006; however, a download-only version was available one week earlier and charted at #46 (without any physical sales).

 In 2008 "Daydreamin'" won the Grammy Award for Best Urban/Alternative Performance.
 It was ranked the best rap song of 2006 by many publications.
 "Daydreamin'" featured in a 2008 AT&T commercial for a Samsung phone.

 In January 2022, Lupe Fiasco revealed that producer & CEO of Atlantic Records Craig Kallman forced the song onto Fiasco's Food and Liquor album "or it wasn't coming out".
 Fiasco also revealed that he receives no royalties or revenue from the Grammy-winning song.